xitrum-framework/xitrum/doc/howto.rst

 Link to an action
 -----------------

-Xitrum tries to be type-safe.
+Xitrum tries to be typesafe.

 Don't write URL manually, use urlFor like this: